PLSysSec/cargo-scan/README.md

 # Cargo Scan

-`cargo scan` is a supply chain auditing tool for Cargo (Rust) dependencies using static analysis.
+`cargo scan` is a tool for auditing Rust crates.
-It can also be used in tandem with [cargo vet](https://mozilla.github.io/cargo-vet/).

 **⚠️ `cargo scan` is under active development.
 Some interfaces may be subject to change.**